AlessiaRagheb/Tesi/README.md

 # Railway Timetable Optimisation System

-This repository contains a Python-based optimisation system developed as part of my Bachelor's thesis in Computer Engineering (Automation Systems).
+Python-based constraint optimisation system developed as part of my Bachelor’s thesis in Computer Engineering (Automation Systems).

-The purpose of the project is to insert an additional train into an existing railway timetable without affecting the stability, timing, or structure of the original schedule.
+The objective of this project is to insert an additional train into an existing real-world railway timetable without modifying the original schedule structure or disrupting operational stability.

-## Technologies Used

-- **Python**
-- **Pandas** for data manipulation
-- Dynamic programming for constraint-based optimisation

-## Problem Overview

-Railway timetables involve complex constraints such as:

-- bidirectional flows
-- single-track sections
-- real operational data
-- time overlap conflicts

-The goal of this project was to build a system that optimises train insertion while fully respecting these constraints.

-## Key Functionalities

-- models a fixed network of stations
-- processes real timetable data
-- evaluates feasible insertion paths
-- detects and resolves conflicts
-- ensures no disruption to existing services

-## Approach

-The system uses dynamic programming to evaluate the possible ways a new train can be inserted into the timetable.
-It handles edge cases and constraint conflicts by:

-- structured logic
-- systematic debugging
-- real data-driven evaluation

-## Documentation

-Documentation and detailed explanation of the project logic are included in the thesis file.

-## How to Use

-1. Clone the repository
-2. Open the Python script
-3. Review the data input formats
-4. Run the script on test data

 ---

-## About Me
+## Technologies

-Computer Engineering graduate with a strong interest in system reliability, edge-case behaviour and logical consistency.
+- Python
+- Pandas (data manipulation & time-based analysis)
+- Dynamic Programming (constraint-based optimisation)

 ---

+## Problem Context

+Railway timetables involve multiple operational constraints, including:

+- Bidirectional train flows
+- Single-track sections
+- Fixed station sequences
+- Real operational data
+- Temporal overlap conflicts

+The challenge was to determine whether a new train could be inserted into the system while fully respecting these constraints.

+---

+## System Logic

+The solution:

+- Models a fixed railway network
+- Processes real timetable datasets (XML & JSON)
+- Evaluates feasible insertion paths using dynamic programming
+- Detects scheduling conflicts and constraint violations
+- Ensures non-interference with existing services

+The system required extensive debugging and structured logical modelling to maintain consistency across all operational constraints.

+---

+## Documentation

+A complete technical explanation of the modelling approach, optimisation logic and dataset structure is included in the thesis document within this repository.